BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 - **Html**: run Sphinx build to generate HTMl documentation

-The two other commands are **Help** and **PrepareDocsDeployment**, the latter of which is covered below under building and releasing *sklearndf*.
+The two other commands are **Help** and **PrepareDocsDeployment**, the latter of which is covered below under Building and releasing *sklearndf*.

 **conf.py**: All base configuration comes from ``pytools/sphinx/base/conf_base.py``.
 This `build configuration file <https://www.sphinx-doc.org/en/master/usage/configuration.html>`_